Carpet cleaner making a difference

 4. Avoid carpet moths

 Carpet moths are a common pest in the UK that can be difficult to avoid.
-They tend to thrive in very well-heated houses, particularly closeby to skirting boards and corners where hairs and skin can lie.
-To prevent carpet moths, homeowners should take care to thoroughly vacuum as well as remove debris from edges and skirting boards with a damp cloth.
+They tend to thrive in very well-heated houses, particularly close to skirting boards and corners where hairs and skin can lie.
+To prevent carpet moths, you should thoroughly vacuum as well as remove debris from edges and skirting boards with a damp cloth.

-Deep clean your carpet every few months and you'll be amazed by the difference it makes.
-You'll see the most visible changes in the colour of your carpet, the lovely fresh smell and life-span.
-Plus, the more often you deep clean your carpets, the less often they'll need to be replaced - so it's a win-win!
+By deep cleaning your carpet every few months, you'll be amazed by the difference it makes.
+You'll see the most visible changes in the colour of your carpet, it'll have a lovely fresh smell and you'll extend the life-span of your carpet so you won't have to replace your carpets often.

-Hiring a carpet cleaner or steam cleaner to refresh your flooring
+Hiring a carpet cleaner to refresh your flooring

 Author - Marcin Haraszczuk